 In this area, we’ll talk you through tiling corners.
-There are two kinds of corner– internal and external.
-These could be corners created by corners or walls developed by blockages:.
+There are two kinds of corners– internal and external.
+These can be formed by intersecting corners or walls can be constructed by obstructions:

-The corner join in between 2 walls, for instance the corner of a room, or the corner created by a door frame.
+The corner joins in between 2 walls, for instance the corner of a room, or the corner created by a door frame.

-Outward-facing corner that protrudes into the space, for instance the corner of a feature wall or the edge of a window recess.
+Imagine an outward-facing corner that juts into the room, like the corner of a statement wall or the edge of a window indentation.
+That’s it.

 There’s a various method for tiling depending upon the type of corner, and we’ll explain both techniques in this section.

-Most of the times, you’ll require to cut a tile to suit the corner.
+Most of the time, you’ll be required to cut a tile to suit the corner.

 How to measure and mark tiles for cutting.

-There are two ways to determine and mark a tile for cutting:.
+There are two ways to determine and mark a tile before cutting:

-Hold the tile you’ll be cutting over the last whole tile in the row.
-Fit another against the wall and mark where it overlaps the one listed below with a tile scribe, chinagraph pencil or felt-tip pen.
+To cut the tile, position it over the final complete tile in the row.
+Align another tile against the wall and mark the overlapping area on the tile beneath using a tile scribe, a chinagraph pencil, or a felt-tip pen.